Training Techniques to Maximize Your Pokémon's Stats:

 Notice how Politoed's stats have changed: HP increased from 185 to 223 (+38).

 Let's move on to the next stat.
 In this section I will demonstrate how to EV train using wild Pokémon battles.
 This is the slower but cheaper method of EV training.
 Whenever a Pokémon gains experience from a battle* **, it also gains EV points.
 What points you earn and how many are determined by the species of the defeated opponent.
 So, it's best to pre-plan exactly what Pokémon you will battle and how many of them you'll need to KO.
-And during EV training you should only KO the appropriate target species; do not catch or KO anything else.
-Otherwise you might gain unwanted EVs.
+And during EV training you should only catch or KO the appropriate target species, otherwise you might gain points you didn't want.

 ** You must manually battle wild Pokémon or NPC trainers.
-Pokémon do not gain any EVs from auto battles, Synchro Mode battles, Tera Raids, or PVP.
+Pokémon do not gain any EVs from auto battles, Synchro Mode, Tera Raids, or PVP.

-So, we want Politoed to have 252 Special Defense points.
+We want Politoed to have 252 Special Defense points.
 Let's get started.
-First, we will need certain held items to equip on our Pokémon.
-Next, we will need to identify siotable targets to battle: wild Pokémon that yield the type of EVs that we want to gain.
+First, we will need certain held items to equip.
+Next, we will need to identify the right Pokémon to battle: wild Pokémon that will give the kind of EVs we want.
 Then, we will need to figure out how many of them to KO in order to gain the number of points we want.
-Finally... we'll do it!
+Finally... we will need to follow the plan!

-The Power training items are held items that make EV training faster.
-When equipped, your Pokémon will gain additional EV points for every KO of the type associated with its held item.
+The Power training items are held items that make EV training a lot faster.
+When equipped, your Pokémon will gain 8 additional EV points for every KO.
+Those 8 EVs are determined by the held item.
 For example, let's say your Pokémon is holding a Power Bracer, which gives bonus Attack EVs.
 Then you KO a Chansey, which gives +2 HP EVs.
-Your Pokémon gains +2 HP EVs from the Chansey, plus +8 Attack EVs from the Power Bracer.
+Your Pokémon gains +2 HP EVs from the Chansey, plus +8 Attack EVs from the Power Bracer it's holding.

 Note that the Power items' descriptions mention a Speed penalty.
 This effect is temporary.
 The Power items decrease the holder's Speed by 50%, only while your Pokémon is actually holding the Power item.
 Just unequip the Power item when you're done using it; your Pokémon's speed will go right back to normal!